RaulOlmedoCheca/Hydric-DSS/README.md

   - Result: Valid case

 - Equivalence class: HDSS-FN2-EQ-33
-  - Input: Capacity values is not a number "2.23"
+  - Input: Capacity values is not a number "word"
   - Result: Error: "The input file has no data or does not match the expected format"

 - Equivalence class: HDSS-FN2-EQ-34